 While this pendant was already in rough shape age wise the sawing action of the anchor roller had chewed through 2/3 of it by the time I found it the next morning.
+It also had evidence of heat melt with notable hard melted masses.
 Before moving on I took it off the roller for the owner.
 The other pendant was in okay shape.
 Again watching the interaction of your pendants and bow chocks and appendages, during a blow, can come in handy.

 Using this photo as an example of how the pendant from the Ericson got where it was.
 Fairly self explanatory..

 In this photo the bow of this SINGLE PENDANT Sabre is clearly chafing and impinging on the anchor and this was not an extreme example of pitching.
 Thankfully this was a short storm.

 Sometimes Adding Non-Factory Appendanges

 Sometimes adding non-factory appendages can cause harm when you'd least expect it to.
 The bow of this Tartan 34 pitched into the sea and picked up both pendants thus breaking the beautiful and expensive teak bow sprit.